A recumbent bike is like a regular old exercise bike, just designed differently.

 - Do some interval training on your bike for variety constantly increasing your speed and resistance after your warm-up (up to 80% maximum effort for about 30 seconds).
 Decrease the effort to 50% for 60 seconds, alternating for about 30 minutes.
 Finish with a light cool-down (about 5 minutes).

 Recumbent bikes are now experiencing high demand particularly because of their advantages, like the fact that these bikes seldom give the impression of a work-out when you ride it.
 It’s not surprising, given the results you can see with a good recumbent bike exercise or workout plan.

 You can literally look comfortable as you lounge back and pedal which actually provides a relaxing sensation.

 You can even watch TV or your favorite movie while working out.

-With a recumbent bike, an average-sized person of 150 pounds is capable of losing around 462 calories on moderate intensity per hour plus 90 calories more on higher intensity.
+With a recumbent bike, an average-sized person of 150 pounds is capable of losing around 462 calories on moderate-intensity per hour plus 90 calories more on a higher intensity.

 Seriously, there is no other weight-loss machine that can equal its benefits and advantages, not only for senior folks but for younger individuals, as well.